 Major areas of research @ Mani laboratory include:

-- Identification, characterization and development of small molecules inhibitors for preventing and treating therapy resistance and metastasis
+• Identification, characterization and development of small molecules for treating therapy resistance and metastasis

 The Mani laboratory may take up to two Ph.D. track Graduate School of Biomedical Sciences (GSBS) students each year.
 Interested candidates should send an email to email@example.com.
 Only students admitted to The University of Texas MD Anderson Cancer Center Graduate School of Biomedical Sciences (GSBS) are eligible to join the lab.
 All others should visit GSBS website for admission information to the graduate school.